-The Board of Directors consists of independent and non-independent directors, the proportion of which is stated in 9.2.
-To warrant independence from the management, independent directors are required to have more specific qualifications than non-independent directors.
+The Board of Directors consists of independent and non-independent directors, the proportion to warrant independence from the management, independent directors are required to have more specific qualifications than non-independent directors.

-9.3.1 Qualifications of Independent Directors
+9.3.1) Qualifications of Independent Directors

 Independent directors must possess all qualifications as prescribed by the Capital Market Supervisory Board and must be able to protect the interests of all shareholders equally and to avoid conflict of interest.
 Independent directors must attend Board of Directors' meetings and express their opinions independently.